lucapette/website/content/writing/writing-integration-tests-for-a-go-cli-application.md

 Actions](https://github.com/lucapette/go-cli-integration-tests/actions) as well.

 Thanks to TableDrivenTests, covering more use cases is simple.
-Say `echo-args` now accepts a `reverse` flag, we can test the new behaviourwith one more line:
+Say `echo-args` now accepts a `reverse` flag, we can test the new behaviour with one more line:

 ```go
 tests := []struct {